AidanStack/Home_Prices_Project/README.md

 ## Final Model

  Our final model combined neighborhood, and several custom engineered features to provide us with an r-squared of .82.
 We were satisfied with this model because it could explain most of the variation in price, and the variabels represented actionable insights for the developer.

+## Key Takeaways

+ The old real-estate mantra 'location, location, location' holds true in our dataset.
+Zipcode and neighborhood served as our strongest predictors of overall home price.
+We also found that when a house takes up too much of the lot it is on, price drops.
+So while increases in square footage does increase price, the developer should be careful to not consume too much of the lot with living space.
+More bathrooms also significantly increases home price when compared to other factors.
+These findings combine to a global recommendation to find small homes, in premium neighborhoods, that can either be rennovated or expanded slightly.

+## Possible Next Steps

+ While valuable, these recommendations could be improved by somehow incorporating a profitability element, as that angle is missing from our current analysis.